IBM-Cloud/docs/services/ObjectStorage/index.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-02-11"
+lastupdated: "2017-02-23"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

 # Getting started with {{site.data.keyword.objectstorageshort}} {: #getting-started-with-object-storage}

 {{site.data.keyword.objectstoragefull}} provides unstructured cloud data storage.
-You can store and access your content as well as interactively compose and connect to apps and services.
+You can store and access your content, as well as interactively compose and connect to apps and services.
 {: shortdesc}

-Some common use cases for the {{site.data.keyword.objectstorageshort}} service are:

-* Backing up volume data from your instances
-* Using as an intermediary location when you transfer large amounts of data
-* Transferring data between environments that are not directly connected
-* Acting as a central repository

-{{site.data.keyword.Bluemix_notm}} Public {{site.data.keyword.objectstorageshort}} provides you with access to a fully provisioned Swift {{site.data.keyword.objectstorageshort}} account to manage your data.
-Provider side encryption is not provided.

 1. Provision your service instance from the {{site.data.keyword.Bluemix_notm}} catalog.
 Configure your instance and click **Create**.
-If you initially choose the **Leave Unbound** option for the **App** field, you can still bind the service instance to your {{site.data.keyword.Bluemix_notm}} app later.
+If you initially choose the **Leave Unbound** option for the **App** field, you can bind the service instance to your {{site.data.keyword.Bluemix_notm}} app later.

 2. In your service instance dashboard, create a container to start storing objects.

-3. Add a file to your container from the **Actions** drop-down menu.
+3. Add a file to your container by using the **Actions** menu.

 4. To test access to your objects, click **Download** and review the file.

-5. When you're ready to connect your instance to an application, set up your service credentials and [bind the service](/docs/services/reqnsi.html#add_service).
+5. When you're ready, [bind the service](/docs/services/reqnsi.html#add_service) to an application.